Your web browser is outdated and may be insecure

 The RCN recommends using an updated browser such as Microsoft Edge or Google Chrome

-Frequently asked questions on the pay offer for Manx Care staff
+Frequently asked questions on the consultative survey for Manx Care staff

-Below you can find several frequently asked questions regarding the pay offer to the Manx Care staff.
+Below you can find several frequently asked questions regarding the consultative survey for Manx Care staff.

-It is important that you have your say about your pay for the pay year 2023-24.
+It is important that you have your say about your pay.

 The consultation will be administered by the Royal College of Nursing.
 RCN members eligible to take part in the consultative survey will receive an email with a link to the online survey to the email at the address you have registered with the RCN.